frame-lang/frame-docs/getting_started/system.rst

     ##

-We will next investigate each of these blocks, starting with the domain and working back to the interface.
+In the next articles in this series, we will investigate role each of these blocks plays in defining a Frame system.